 To keep this art alive:

-• Community-level Neera cooperatives can ensure better prices and safety.
+Community-level Neera cooperatives is in motion to ensure better prices and safety.

-• Government and NGOs must provide technical support and modern tapping kits.
+Government and NGOs are coming together to provide technical support and modern tapping kits.

 The traditional Neera tapping practices in Malnad are more than just a livelihood—they are a living tradition that reflects harmony between man and nature.
 Preserving these practices not only supports rural economies but also celebrates a sustainable lifestyle rooted in cultural wisdom.
 By integrating modern science with age-old knowledge, Malnad’s Neera heritage can be preserved and even expanded globally.